Enter your e-mail now to get updates on new blogs, videos and publications.

 Dr. Willeumier is currently a Scientific Advisory Board member of Black Brain Health, LLC, the makers of CogGevity™ Advanced Brain Nutrition, founded by Dr. Keith Black, Chairman of the Department of Neurosurgery at Cedars Sinai Medical Center in Los Angeles.
 She is also the media spokesperson on behalf of CogGevity™ brand.
 Dr. Willeumier is a Scientific Advisory Board member of Tate Technology, LLC™, a sports safety and technology think tank and licensing firm.

-Dr.Willeumier currently serves as a member of the Society for Brain Mapping and Therapeutics 2018 Scientific Committee for the 15th Annual World Brain Mapping Congress.
+Dr.Willeumier is a Senior Research Fellow of the Society for Brain Mapping and Therapeutics (SBMT) and is a member of the 2018 Scientific Committee for the SBMT 15th Annual World Brain Mapping Congress.

 Thank you for visiting my website.
 I have had the privilege of sharing the information I have learned as a research scientist both in a laboratory and clinical setting in the areas of mind-body health, brain function, longevity and the impact of concussions across a diverse range of organizations and events some of which include: